cran-task-views/Agriculture/draft_agricultural_ctv.md

   - *Genotype-by-environment*

-  The package [statgenGxE][] has several functions for handling various analytical approaches for addressing genotype-by-environment interactions.
+  [statgenGxE][] has several functions for handling various analytical approaches for addressing genotype-by-environment interactions.
 [IBCF.MTME][] implements item-based collaborative filtering for multi-trait and multi-environment trials.
 The package [gge][] is useful for producing GGE biplots, while [bayesammi][] can conduct Bayesian estimation of additive main effects multiplicative interaction model.
 [EnvRtype][] can be used for assembling climate data, data set preparation and environmental classification.

-  - *High Throughput Phenotyping (HTP)
+  - *High Throughput Phenotyping (HTP)*

   [statgenHTP][] is for analyzing data from HTP platform experiments, with some functions specifically designed to work with the proprietary software [asreml](https://www.vsni.co.uk/software/asreml)